-The lawyer will represent your case and fight with the at-fault party on your behalf.
+The lawyer (like this Arkansas personal injury attorney) will represent your case and may fight with the at-fault party on your behalf.
 Hiding information from the lawyer will only harm your case.
 Therefore, be completely transparent about how the accident happened.
 Even if you believe you made a mistake or have a role in the accident, let the lawyer know.

 - Discuss the fees.

 Most personal injury lawyers charge on a contingency basis, meaning you will not be charged per session or hour.
 Instead, many lawyers do not charge fees unless you win the case.
 Once you win the case, the lawyer will decide a percentage from your compensation amount.
 This means you do not need to pay the lawyer’s fee from your pocket.
 For example, the lawyer may decide 20% of your compensation amount.
 If you receive $25,000 as compensation, you will have to pay $5,000 to the lawyer, which means you still get to keep $20,000.